robjhyndman/quarto-password/README.md

          - run: staticrypt _site/* -r -d _site -p password --short
    ```

-   * Change "password" to whatever you prefer to use.
+   * Change `password` to whatever you prefer to use.
    * Currently, the entire website is password protected.
 You could also just add a password to one folder in the website.
-To do that, replace "_site" with "_site/folder" (in both places).
+To do that, replace `_site` with `_site/folder` (in both places).